-Ingredients You Need to Make Carne Asada Nachos
+Ingredients for Carne Asada Nachos

 - Olive oil: for crisping up leftover steak if it's not freshly grilled.

-- Salt and Freshly Ground Black Pepper
+- Salt and Freshly Ground Black Pepper: For seasoning as needed.

 4 Secrets for Making the Best Nachos

-- The best ratio of chips to cheese to steak is easy to remember - 1:1:1.
+- The best ratio of chips to cheese to steak is easy to remember – 1:1:1.
 So if you want to make enough nachos for 4 to 6 people on a quarter sheet pan (13 by 9 in), use 8 ounces of tortilla chips, spread out in an even layer with chips overlapping, but not stacked.
 Top with 8 ounces of shredded cheese and 8 ounces of steak in bite-size chunks.
 For a half sheet pan (18 by 13 in), you would double these amounts to serve 8 to 12.
-(I use the same ratio in these amazing Pulled Pork Nachos.)
+(I use the same ratio in these amazing Pulled Pork Nachos and Shredded Chicken Nachos.)
 I like to assemble these nachos with half of the cheese directly on the chips then the Carne Asada, finishing with the remaining cheese.
 That way some of the steak bites have cheese melted over the top!

 - Secret two is to reheat and lightly crisp your steak bites in a skillet before sprinkling over your chips.
 This is only necessary if you're making these nachos with leftover steak (as I typically am - also great for making Carne Asada Fries).
 If you're making nachos with Carne Asada that you've just grilled, you can skip this step.